 - Pre-College Mathematics Teaching Concentration

-Study options include applied and pure mathematics, operations research, and statistics.
-Students planning to major in Mathematics should discuss these various options with their advisor and map out a course of studies that will meet their objectives.
+Regardless of the concentration you choose, you can further specialize your major.
+Specialization options include applied and pure mathematics, operations research, and statistics.
+You should discuss these various options with your advisor and map out a course of studies that will meet your objectives.

 Computers are vital to your success as a mathematician.
 In addition to the obvious practical value, significant intellectual interactions have developed between computing and mathematics at the theoretic level.
 All mathematics majors are expected to be proficient in computer programming at the level of CS 141, but that course is only an introduction to computing.
 If you wish to apply mathematics in your career, you will need considerable programming experience, which is best gained through formal computer science training.